Mohit121421/Java-Script-Learning/README.md

 Day 9 = Learn about DOM Selecting by Ids, Classes, and More in Javascript(js)

-Day 10 = Learn about Inserting and Removing Elements Using in Javascript(js)
+Day 10 = Learn about Inserting and Removing Elements Using DOM in Javascript(js)

+Day 11 - Learn about Events, Event Bubbling, setIntervals & setTimeout in Javascript(js)